Dylan Mattingly

 or scroll down to browse by work

 Stranger Love, commissioned by the Los Angeles Philharmonic.
-To be premiered May 20, 2023, directed by Lileana Blain-Cruz.
+Premiered May 20, 2023, directed by Lileana Blain-Cruz.

 an opera in three acts